petipoua/petipoua/README.md

 ### what i'm building

-**[zenkan.app](https://zenkan.app)** — note-taking app that sits between Notion and Google Keep. flexible kanban boards, rich text, satisfying UX. built for personal use that actually feels good.
+<a href="https://zenkan.app" target="_blank" rel="noopener"><strong>zenkan.app</strong></a> — note-taking app that sits between Notion and Google Keep. flexible kanban boards, rich text, satisfying UX. built for personal use that actually feels good.

-**[ctrlkai.com](https://ctrlkai.com)** — chrome extension for AI summaries without leaving your tab. no copy-paste, no context switching, just ask questions about the page you're on.
+<a href="https://ctrlkai.com" target="_blank" rel="noopener"><strong>ctrlkai.com</strong></a> — chrome extension for AI summaries without leaving your tab. no copy-paste, no context switching, just ask questions about the page you're on.

 ### tech stack